 - If you don’t have a PIN yet, you need to verify your identification.
 You can do this by either:

-- Whichever method you choose, please have your photo ID ready, including your personal health number.
-Photo ID examples are:
+- Whichever method you choose, please have your government issued ID ready, including your personal health number.
+Examples are:

 - BC Services Card or